AccelByte/accelbyte-python-sdk/README.md

 ```

-:bulb: The use of a Public OAuth Client is highly discouraged!
+:bulb: The use of a Public OAuth Client is highly discouraged for this use case.
 Please ensure that you both set the Client ID and Client Secret.

 #### Refreshing Tokens